20241918/KES/README.md

 5. Create a pull request.

 ## License
-This project is licensed under the GNU License.
+This project is licensed under the GPL-3.0 license License.
 See the LICENSE file for more details.

 ## Contact
 For any questions or suggestions, please contact us at 20241918@dcfe.ie